Doctor Death: Why medical care isn’t responsible for the historic decline in mortality

 Among the medical profession, all of these effects are well known and regarded as curiosities, or topics of diverting conversation.
 Since 1978 medical science has been trying to handwave away the puzzling positive correlation of physicians per capita and mortality rates… of children.
 A 1979 paper reveals: “We believe that the results outlined in the next section are both interesting and amusing… the correlation between prevalence of doctors and pediatricians and mortality is large and positive in the younger age groups, it is positive in young adult life, and it only becomes negative in the two oldest age groups.”
 It is ‘interesting and amusing’ that doctors seem to be deadly to children…

-At this point it should be clear — a doctor embedded in a hospital offers is a therapeutic relationship with a pathogen.
+At this point it should be clear — what a doctor embedded in a hospital offers is a therapeutic relationship with a pathogen.
 The doctor has been reengineered as heteronomous manager of sub-lethal illness.
 Your health is of no concern, the only desire is to get your condition under control.
 However, once removed from the hospital, as an autonomous entity, the doctor is able to resume his role as healer.
 Hospitals themselves are but the external organs of industrial-medical civilization.
 It is a problem of scale and the inhuman, machinic forces that govern those places.
 Death by hospital, or iatrogenic death, is the predictable outcome.

 Many drugs that physicians hurl at their patients are horribly addictive, some drugs lobotomize or mutilate, others are mutagenic, interacting with the thousands of arcane chemicals found in food additives and insecticides.
 Antibiotics can destroy the gut biome, vaccines maim, gene therapy devices cause hearts to explode.
 Death by non-disease, or the lethal treatment of non-existent diseases, has killed an untold number of young, healthy people.